fearyan/AI-Safety-Incident-Log/README.md

 # HumanChain AI Safety Incident Log API

 A simple RESTful API service to log and manage hypothetical AI safety incidents.
-This project is built with Python and Flask.
+Includes endpoints to create, view, and delete incidents, with data stored in a database.
+Built for HumanChain’s AI Safety Incident Log assignment.

 ## Tech Stack